-The American Diabetes Association Research Foundation supports projects aimed at understanding the biology of appetite regulation and metabolism, the identification of new treatment targets, and trials exploring pharmacological and behavioral interventions to enhance and sustain weight loss.
+American Diabetes Association research supports projects aimed at understanding the biology of appetite regulation and metabolism, the identification of new treatment targets, and trials exploring pharmacological and behavioral interventions to enhance and sustain weight loss.

 Juli Bai, PhD

 The University of Texas Health Science Center at San Antonio

 Project: The role of the cGAS-cGAMP pathway in regulating energy homeostasis